PawelKwidzinski/Library-app/README.md

 # Library-app
 ## General
 API with UI in Thymeleaf.
-CRUD service with "Book" and "PublishingHouse" as a models of application.
+CRUD service with "Book" and "PublishingHouse" as models of application.
 Used MVC software design pattern.
 ## Technologies
 * Java 8
 * Maven